Capitalize on today's evolving market dynamics.

 As you consider impact investing, it’s important to understand the opportunities as well as other considerations that may affect your decision.

-The universe of options within the context of impact investing expanded in recent years.
+No two investors will have the same approach to impact investing, but you can now find investment opportunities aligned with your values as a result of expanding product availability.
 Many mutual funds and exchange-traded funds (ETFs) offer a variety of ways for individuals to participate in this marketplace.
-Impact investing can also be directed toward private market equity or debt.
-In fact, it’s now possible to broadly diversify your entire portfolio – across a range of asset classes – through impact investing.
+You can also find impact investments in private market equity or debt.
+In fact, it’s now possible to broadly diversify your entire portfolio – across a range of asset classes – through impact investments.

 ESG investing looks at three dimensions of a company: